 Do you ever get to that point where, all of a sudden, you feel like young people don’t really make any sense anymore?
 You feel like it was only yesterday that you were able to easily figure out the minds of young people but now it can often feel like they’re speaking a different language.
 This means that buying gifts for them can be a real challenge.
 The key is to look at the kinds of things that they’re interested in.
+Don’t worry- if you end up purchasing concert tickets that your recipient has no interest in, it’s easy to find the best website to sell concert tickets to get your money back.
 No matter what, there will always be some kind of trend that young people are into, whether it’s a hoverboard or fidget spinners.
 The key is to figure out what they’re interested in that moment and try to find something that fits with it.

 The outdoors type